bulatdavletov/icons-synonyms-AI/Plan.md

 - Users can now select specific synonyms and apply them to component descriptions
 - Empty descriptions are handled gracefully with visual indicators
 - UI is streamlined with only essential elements for better user experience
+- API key is securely stored in a separate gitignored file
+- Detailed batch processing plan created
-- Next focus areas: batch processing and custom prompt editor
+- Next focus areas: implementing batch processing UI and functionality